Tepi, Ethiopia: History

 People report that there had been a small Italian military presence there during World War II.
 The countryside around Tepi has long been multiethnic, including significant numbers of Majangir, Shekkacho, Sheko, Kafficho, and Oromo.
 Most of the city's residents (or their parents) are from other parts of Ethiopia, adding even more ethnic groups to the mix.
 In the 1980s, because of famine, many people from other provinces were resettled nearby.
 These acts have led to conflicts under ethnic federalism, since no ethnic group comprises a majority.

 There has been occasional armed conflict in the area since 1991, involving people from the surrounding area dividing along ethnic lines.

 In March 2002 between 600 and 800 persons were killed during clashes between the Majangir, Sheko, and Bench-Maji in and around the town of Tepi.
 Government officials reported 128 deaths; however, the Southern Ethiopia People's Democratic Coalition reported more than 1,700 deaths.
 More than 2,000 homes were destroyed and 5,800 persons were displaced as a result of the violence.
 The clashes involved local officials and members of each of these communities, and resulted from the dissatisfaction of many Sheko and Majangir who had wanted autonomy following an unsuccessful attempt in 1993 to move the Shekecho Zone from the SNNPR to the Gambela Region.
 While the Federal Government claimed to have arrested 41 policemen, 39 militia members, and 11 administrative officials for their participation in the clashes, it refused to allow an independent investigation of the incident and put the Federal Police in charge of the government's internal investigation.

-One campus of the new Mizan - Tepi University is located in Tepi.
+One campus of the Mizan - Tepi University is located in Tepi.